Platform and Accomplishments

 Environmental Initiatives

+I am also proud to hold the environment and sustainability portfolio.
+We have reduced the tonnages of waste going to landfill by 44 percent while the amount of waste diverted has nearly tripled.
 In 2007, the organic waste pilot project that I planned and initiated began in Cote Saint-Luc.
 A year later, Cote Saint-Luc was the first city on the Island and one of the first in the province to adopt a Brown Bin Organic Waste Collection for all single-family homes and duplexes.
 We presented the program at the National Assembly and have assisted many other cities to use our program as a turnkey model.
 Since first elected, I pressed to expand recycling to all apartment buildings, offer bulky waste collection, more household hazardous and e-waste drop-off opportunities, and have held zero-waste events.
+As more waste is diverted from landfills, not only is it better for the environment, it will also save the city money.

 Local District Initiatives